 When rock ‘n’ roll went down the toilet in the early 60’s, early soul music kept the faith going.
 And though the media focused their attention to The Beatles and the phenomenon we know as The British Invasion, an equally powerful force was coming together in the studios of Motown, Atlantic and their subsidiaries.
 Soul music had as much of an impact (if not more) on American culture as rock ‘n’ roll, and though soul artists generally avoided the social-political side of life until very late in the 60’s, their consistent presence on the charts demonstrated that America had come a long way from the era of “race records.”
 While there’s still a long, long way to go in matters of race in the United States, soul music built a lot of bridges and took down many barriers.
 It would have been almost impossible for a white woman in the 1950’s to publicly express desire for a black singer; in the 70’s, white women swooned and drooled openly over Barry White.

 I’ve covered a lot more soul music than in the reviews listed here.
 In addition to The Motown Series, I covered dozens of soul singers in the Dad’s 45’s Series.
-Soul music was primarily a singles genre until the late 1960’s, and I’m geared towards album reviews.
-You’ll be seeing more soul reviews in the near future as I dig into its origins and begin covering the great soul albums from the 70’s and beyond.
+Soul music was primarily a singles genre until the late 60s and I’m geared towards album reviews.

 - The Motown Series (The Supremes, Martha & the Vandellas, The Temptations, Smokey Robinson & The Miracles)